BBVA/qed/rtd_docs/source/home/quickstart.rst

 .. note::

-    This is the right place to look for digests, and not as a result of the adding step.
+    The snapshot store is the right place to look for digests, instead of using the result of the adding step.

     Take a look at the get help section by typing: